Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

 Both have beautiful Belle Epoque architecture.

-If you prefer to go art deco you can stay at the Palais de la Mediterranee, also a 5 star.
+If you prefer art deco, you can stay at the Palais de la Mediterranee, also a 5-star.

-The Nice Cote d’Azur Airport is the main entryway to the French Riviera and to the inland regions of Provence, as well as Monaco, handling over 10 million passengers every year.
+The Nice Cote d’Azur Airport is the main entryway to the French Riviera and the inland regions of Provence, as well as Monaco, handling over 10 million passengers annually.

 Nice Airport Website with information: https://www.nice.aeroport.fr/

-It is also easy to get here by train from most cities in Europe.
+It is also easy to get here by train from most European cities.

 French Railway Website: https://www.sncf.com/